6. Your landlord wants to end your tenancy

 - you’re behind with your rent payments (‘in arrears’)

-- you’ve used the property for illegal purposes, eg selling drugs
+- you’ve used the property for illegal purposes, like selling drugs

 - your landlord wants to move back into the property

 The notice period they must give varies from 2 weeks to 2 months, depending on the grounds they’re using.

 Excluded tenancies or licences